Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Stochastic Message Passing

-Though seemingly simple, we show that such an SMP instantiation possesses a theoretical guarantee in preserving the walk-based proximities. \begin{theorem} SMP in Eq.~\eqref{eq:SMP} with the message-passing matrix $\tilde{\mathbf{A}} $ and the number of propagation steps $K$ can preserve the walk-based proximity $\tilde{\mathbf{A}} ^{K}(\tilde{\mathbf{A}} ^{K})^T$ with high probability if the dimensionality of the stochastic matrix $d$ is sufficiently large, where the superscript $T$ denotes matrix transpose.
-The theorem is regardless of whether $\mathbf{E}$ are fixed or resampled. \end{theorem} The mathematical formulation and proof of the theorem are given in Appendix~\ref{sec:walksim2}.
-In addition, we show that SMP is equivalent to a permutation-equivariant GNN with certain parametrization. \begin{remark} Suppose we adopt $\mathcal{F}_{\text{output}}(\cdot)$ as a linear function with the output dimensionality the same as $\mathcal{F}_{\text{GNN}^\prime}$.
-Then, Eq.~\eqref{eq:SMPframe} is equivalent to the permutation-equivariant $\mathcal{F}_{\text{GNN}^\prime}(\mathbf{A},\mathbf{F}; \mathbf{W}^\prime)$ if the parameters in $\mathcal{F}_{\text{output}}(\cdot)$ are all-zeros for $\tilde{E}$ and an identity matrix for $\mathbf{H}^{(L)}$. \end{remark} The result is straightforward from the definition.
-Then, we have the following corollary. \begin{corollary} For any task, Eq.~\eqref{eq:SMPframe} with the aforementioned linear $\mathcal{F}_{\text{output}}(\cdot)$ is at least as powerful as the permutation-equivariant $\mathcal{F}_{\text{GNN}^\prime}(\mathbf{A},\mathbf{F}; \mathbf{W}^\prime)$, i.e., the minimum training loss of using $\mathbf{H}$ in Eq.~\eqref{eq:SMPframe} is equal to or smaller than using $ \mathbf{H}^{(L)} =\mathcal{F}_{\text{GNN}^\prime}(\mathbf{A},\mathbf{F}; \mathbf{W}^\prime)$. \end{corollary} In other words, SMP will not hinder the performance\footnote{Similar to previous works such as \citep{hamilton2017inductive,xu2018powerful}, we only consider the minimum training loss because the optimization landscapes and generalization gaps are difficult to analyze analytically.} even the tasks are permutation-equivariant since the stochastic representation is concatenated with the node representations of the other GNN followed by a linear mapping.
-In these cases, the linear SMP is equivalent to SGC~\citep{wu2019simplifying}.
+Next, we show that SMP is equivalent to a permutation-equivariant GNN with certain parametrization. \begin{remark} Suppose we adopt $\mathcal{F}_{\text{output}}(\cdot)$ as a linear function with the output dimensionality same as $\mathcal{F}_{\text{GNN}^\prime}$.
+Then, Eq.~\eqref{eq:SMPframe} is equivalent to the permutation-equivariant $\mathcal{F}_{\text{GNN}^\prime}(\mathbf{A},\mathbf{F}; \mathbf{W}^\prime)$ if the parameters in $\mathcal{F}_{\text{output}}(\cdot)$ are all-zeros for $\tilde{E}$ and an identity matrix for $\mathbf{H}^{(L)}$. \end{remark} The result is straightforward from the definition. \begin{corollary} For any task, Eq.~\eqref{eq:SMPframe} with a linear $\mathcal{F}_{\text{output}}(\cdot)$ in Remark~\ref{thm:permu} is at least as powerful as the permutation-equivariant $\mathcal{F}_{\text{GNN}^\prime}(\mathbf{A},\mathbf{F}; \mathbf{W}^\prime)$, i.e., the minimum training loss of using $\mathbf{H}$ in Eq.~\eqref{eq:SMPframe} is equal to or smaller than that using $ \mathbf{H}^{(L)} =\mathcal{F}_{\text{GNN}^\prime}(\mathbf{A},\mathbf{F}; \mathbf{W}^\prime)$. \end{corollary} In other words, SMP will not hinder the performance\footnote{Similar to previous analyses such as \cite{hamilton2017inductive,xu2019powerful}, we only consider the minimum training loss because the optimization landscapes and generalization gaps of deep neural networks are difficult to analyze analytically.
+We leave such explorations as future works.} even if the tasks are strictly permutation-equivariant, since the stochastic representations are concatenated with the permutation-equivariant GNNs followed by a linear mapping.
+In these cases, the linear SMP is equivalent to SGC~\cite{wu2019simplifying}.

 Combining Theorem~\ref{thm:walksim2} and Corollary~\ref{cor:powerful}, the linear SMP instantiation in Eq.~\eqref{eq:SMP} is capable of handling both proximity-aware and permutation-equivariant tasks.